 Ruby was created in 1995, by a Japanese computer scientist Yukihiro Matsumoto.
 It’s a general-purpose, object-oriented programming language, which means that its intended use is to be applied on a day-to-day basis (or, in other words, it’s used for daily tasks).
 The object-oriented part is also really important – this means that the language uses objects in its processes, which allow either certain parts of a program or the whole program, in general, to be reused for other projects.
 Furthermore, object-oriented programming provides a clear modular structure for the programmer’s projects.

 From the very get-go, Ruby was intended to be fun.
-This is something that is rarely mentioned in other Ruby VS Python comparison articles, probably because it isn’t really an objective parameter of the programming language.
-That being said, it is still something that is important to mention, since it’s one of the key points of the Ruby philosophy.
+This is something that is rarely mentioned in other Ruby VS Python comparison articles, probably because it isn’t an objective parameter of the programming language.
+That being said, it is still important to mention, since it’s one of the key points of the Ruby philosophy.
 Mr. Matsumoto has emphasized that Ruby has to be easy and fun to use, and has to focus on the “human” instead of the “computer” side of things when it comes to the actual process of programming.

 Ruby features dynamic typing, automatic memory management, garbage collection, and many more features.
 It also a fully OOP language (Object-Oriented Programming), with inheritance, masterclasses, and everything in between.